Seattle Times Money Makeover and CWM: Old-fashioned retirement protects Seattle ironworker

 It’s too late to prevent loss that’s already occurred

 Don’t panic and flee to perceived safety after the fact or you risk missing out on recovery.
 The months directly after large market sell-offs are usually highly volatile, which can be scary.
 Have discipline and remain true to your long-term investment goals.

-You can also find this article on The Seattle Times website.
+This article has been shared here with licensing rights permission.
+You can also find it on The Seattle Times website.